yambo-code/yambopy/docs/source/tutorial.rst

     y.optimize(conv,run=run)

 This code will run yambo as many times as variables specified in the `conv` dictionary.
-The first calculation is always called `reference` and takes always the first element of each of the lists.
+The first calculation is called `reference` and uses as parameters the first element of each of the lists.
-Then for each element of the list that is not the first one a calculation is made.
+For each of the other elements of the list a calculation is made.

 **3. Collect the data**